First measurement of discrimination between helium and electron recoils in liquid xenon for low-mass dark matter

 A crucial feature of xenon-based experiments is their ability to discriminate between the xenon nuclear recoils (NRs) expected from dark matter interactions and the background of electron recoils (ERs) from radioactivity and solar neutrinos.
 In dual-phase TPCs this discrimination is enabled by the simultaneous measurement of recoil ionization electrons and scintillation photons.
 NR events produce, on average, less ionization signal than ER events for a given amount of scintillation, a result influenced by both the initial ratio of excited/ionized atoms in the track and the fraction of ionized electrons which promptly recombine.
 While the background suppression provided through ER/NR discrimination in liquid-xenon (LXe) TPCs is now well calibrated~\cite{LUX:2020car}, it is not known if such an effect is present for recoils of dissolved light nuclei.

-In this paper we describe a first measurement of $\gtrsim$~2~keV helium recoils in LXe using a custom, low-energy $\alpha$-particle source.
-Significant discrimination is observed between these events and background ER events.
-Our results suggest that rejection of ER backgrounds is possible in light dark matter searches using LXe doped with light nuclei and motivate further characterization of this effect.
+In this paper we describe a measurement of $\gtrsim$~2~keV helium recoils in LXe using a custom, low-energy $\alpha$-particle source.
+This is the first measure of LXe signal response to NRs from $Z<54$ nuclei.
+A comprehensive general treatment of the energy transfer of a recoiling projectile (with atomic number $Z_1$) to motion of recoiling atoms (with atomic number $Z_2$) and to atomic electrons was given by Lindhard et al.~\cite{Lindhard:1963abc}.
+The theoretical treatment is complex for the case of $Z_1=Z_2$, and for $Z_1 \neq Z_2$ only an outline of the treatment was given.
+Our data are the first to inform this theoretical treatment for the case in which LXe comprises the target medium.
+We observe significant discrimination between helium recoil events and background ER events.
+Our results suggest for the first time that rejection of ER backgrounds is possible in light dark matter searches using LXe doped with light nuclei and motivate further characterization of this effect.